tzachi-dar/LibreAllHouse/LIBRE2.md

 You can now see that data received by this watch is uploaded to the mongo db to a collection called libre.

-## Appendix A - important screen commands (just information nothing to do):
+## Appendix A - Important screen commands (just information nothing to do):

 Since program runs in screen, here are some screen commands for debugging.